- Getting there and getting around

 - 2WD vehicles can access the first 3km—off Rainbow Beach Road—to a small rainforest patch surrounding the Bymien picnic area, a cool, shaded spot with information displays, toilets and tables (wheelchair-accessible) and a short walk among some of the area’s best representative rainforest species.

-- Visitors should be self-sufficient and carry vehicle recovery gear on this remote, unsigned track.
+- You must be self-sufficient and carry vehicle recovery gear on this remote, unsigned track.

-- The circuit drive, part of Cooloola’s fire management access trail network, totals 40km and is reached by taking the northern branch off Kings Bore Road.
+- The circuit drive is part of Cooloola's fire management access trail network.

 - Read the map carefully and check conditions before heading off as these trails may be closed due to wildfires in the park.

 Harrys Hut Road (no vehicle access permit required)

 - 10km road a very rough sand track

 - Can be flood damaged with potholes and washouts.

 - Ends at Harrys camping and day-use area on the bank of the upper Noosa River.